How old do you have to be to start?

 Self-Esteem and Confidence Building

-Our classes improve a children’s self-esteem through consistent positive verbal reinforcement.
-When children work to earn their next belt, not only are they learning the basic world-class defense, they are building self-esteem and learning to feel good about themselves.
+Our classes improve children’s self-esteem through consistent positive verbal reinforcement.
+When children work to earn their next belt, not only are they learning the basic world-class defence, they are building self-esteem and learning to feel good about themselves.

 Stranger Awareness and Personal Safety